 Writers’ Night is where aspiring writers can come to have their questions answered, and experienced authors can rub shoulders with their peers and lend their expertise.
 Join us for two hours of fun, camaraderie, and laughter, the one event where the attendees set the agenda, and the host is there simply to keep it organized.
 This event is currently being held in person.
 Time commitment is only a few hours a month.
 Familiarity with GMail and Google office apps needed.
 This position reports to the non-conference events director and must attend quarterly non-conference events (NCE) meetings.

-Writers’ Night – Open Position (currently hosted by Kim Olgren)
+Writers’ Night – Open Position (currently hosted by Melissa Rolli and/or Kim Olgren)

 Contributing Editors – Margena Adams Holmes, Darby Karchut, Jenny Kate, Donna Schlachter, Deborah Brewer